dataleonlabs/yap/docs/middlewares.md

   * async function
   * common function

-Here is an example of logger middleware with each of the different functions:
+Here is an example of logger middleware with different functions:

 ### ___async___ functions (node v7.6+)